Updated: January 2021.

 Pray for believers, who we could train to begin doing some of the same things we have been doing, especially in relation to sharing Christ through sharing about biblical creation and observing the created heavens (the subjects of our two primary downloadable courses).
 In the meantime, we will be doing most of the training ourselves (Roland and Faylene Beard).

 We personally support IFL in the Philippines and have for years.
 We are not on salary.
 Travel expenses to accomplish training among the Philippines islands will begin to rise during the next two years.
 We have downsized our US presence to reduce US expenses and put more funds toward the work at IFL and any other doors that open.
 IFL is a Philippine non-government organization that has no US office.
 It is dedicated a variety of education functions for a federation of 200+ Christian schools, a base school of about 350 students, 50-75 orphans that live on the base IFL compound, community work, and emergency relief.
-Most of their staff are volunteers.
+Most of their staff are also volunteers.
 With these things in mind, if anyone wishes to support the functions we have (primarily training and pastoral work) or the IFL functions and staff, we can provide information on how you can forward money to the IFL base.